O2 and VCCP Give EU Roaming a Football Travel Story

 • Let the audience be the hero.
 The teenagers in the spot are in the middle of a breakthrough discovery.
 The brand recedes, and that's exactly right.

 • Pick your moment carefully.
 Football season plus EU travel is a precise intersection.
-Broad cultural tie-ins tend to feel hollow; narrow, specific ones tend to feel earned.
+Specific intersections permit brands to be present.

-O2 has been making this same essential argument for five years, and the campaign's longevity is itself a testament that the message is working.
+O2 is making this same essential argument for five years, and the campaign's longevity signals that the brand message is working.

 Our Take: Does Utility Make the Best Creative Brief?